Funding & Resources for Education Scholarship

 Tools for Research Data Collection and Analysis

 The Licensed Software Office at the University of Toronto has agreements in place for UofT students, faculty and staff to purchase software such as SPSS and SAS.
-For other software, including NVivo, you may need to purchase directly from the vendor.
+NVivo is available to UofT faculty, staff, and students at no cost.

 Education ScholarshipTraining Opportunities